1942 Betteshanger miners' strike

-The 1942 Betteshanger Miners' Strike took place in January 1942 at the Betteshanger colliery in Kent, England.
+A miners' strike took place in January 1942 at the Betteshanger colliery in Kent, England.
 The strike had its origins in a switch to a new coalface, No. 2.
 This face was much narrower and harder to work than the previous face and outputs were reduced.
 The miners proved unable to meet management production quotas and the mine owners refused to pay the previously agreed minimum daily wage, alleging deliberate slow working.
 An arbitrator called in to review the dispute ruled that the quotas were achievable.
 The miners disagreed and went on strike from 9 January.

 Under wartime regulations, Order 1305, striking was illegal unless the matter had been referred to the Ministry of Labour and National Service for settlement.
 Prosecutions were made against the strikers; three union officials were imprisoned and 1,085 men fined.
 The prosecutions hardened the strikers' attitudes and after the strike entered its third week the government began negotiations.
 A settlement was reached to reinstate the minimum wage and for the men to return to work on 29 January.
 The imprisoned men received a royal pardon on 2 February and the fines were remitted in July 1943.